 The result was a standard gauge single-track tramway.
 During construction, the directors noted that the tramway took up most of the pier's width, restricting pedestrian traffic.
 They were shrewd enough not only to claim 25% of the construction cost from the contractor, maintaining it was his error, but decided that the tram should be the only means of access along the pier!!

-The tramway ran until the Second World War, when the pier closed and breached as a defensive measure, the local Home Guard platoon using the remains as an observation post, and after the war the pier was demolished.
+The tramway ran until the Second World War, when the pier closed and breached as a defensive measure, the local Home Guard platoon captained by George Mainwaring, the local bank manager, used the remains as an observation post, and after the war the pier was demolished.
 With the population dwindling, the Ministry of Defence requisitioned Walmington as part of their military ranges in this area.
 No 'official' traces of the town exist.

 Now living in Suffolk, I still take time out at least twice a year to visit Southend Pier taking photos to update my 'Southend Pier Railway Group' Facebook page, and visit Hythe Pier, riding the Hythe Pier train to take photos to update my 'Piers of the Realm' talk.
 I have been a railway modeller since getting my first train set in 1962, and I decided to build a pier tramway layout initially as a low-cost, short-lived experiment - How wrong could I be!!!

-So Walmington Pier was originally 'OO' gauge (4mm to 1 foot, 16.5mm track gauge), then refurbished to New Walmington Pier in 2010 and relaid to 'OO9' scale (4mm to 1 foot, 9mm gauge track) in early 2017.
+So Walmington Pier was originally 'OO' gauge (4mm to 1 foot, 16.5mm track gauge), then refurbished to New Walmington Pier and relaid to 'OO9' scale (4mm to 1 foot, 9mm gauge track) in early 2017.
+In 2019 the layout underwent a revamp including adding a backscene and replacing the plastic railings with laser-cut wood railings.